njh27/spikesorting_fullpursuit/README.md

 represents the data for a single sorted unit.
 The dictionary contains lots of information about the sorting procedure performed, but importantly contains NumPy arrays of the spike indices for each detected spike event for that unit.

+> **NOTE:**
-The current version also outputs all of the spike clip waveforms.
+The current version outputs all of the spike clip waveforms.
 This is very memory intensive and it might be desirable to remove these from the final output.
+However, the clips are used for stitching segments and are needed for automated post-processing using the WorkItemSummary object.